Level 2 Foundation Certificate Accounting (AAT)

 This course is designed to provide you with a range of skills and knowledge of basic accounting principles and techniques, from costing and double entry bookkeeping to computerised accounting.

 It is ideal for those who are new to finance or for those wanting a career change.

-You will attend college for one afternoon or one evening per week where a tutor will provide guided learning, and support you in class.
-Professional accounting text books are recommended to complement your study.
+You will attend college for one day or one evening per week where a tutor will provide guided learning, and support you in class.
+Professional accounting text books are essential to complement your study.

 You will have five computer-based examinations to take which are spread throughout the academic year.
-These are set and marked by AAT, with the exception of one examination, which is assessed by your tutor.
+These are set and marked by AAT.

 This qualification will prepare you for junior and entry level accounting roles.
 It delivers a solid foundation in finance administration - covering areas such as double entry bookkeeping, to basic costing principles, and using accounting software.